A history of Dr. W.H. Bates,

 who had improved her eyesight using his methods (they married

 in 1928).
 They held free 'Clinic days' several times per

 week, usually having long lines of people waiting to be helped.

-upon the function of vision is described in "Memory
+influence of memory upon the function of vision is described

 In 1919 Dr. Bates began to publish monthly issues of his Better